chris7444/ansible-docker-ucp/README.md

 ***Note:*** The use of a single datastore is recommended.
 If you have configured multiple datastores, you need to understand and keep track of how your Docker volumes are distributed across the datastores.

+The name of the special VM follows the pattern '<prefix>-in-dockervols-<Datastore>' where
+- <prefix> is the value of the variable `dummy_vm_prefix` from the file `group_vars/vars`
+- <Datastore> is the name of the datastore

+For example, the VM name would be 'clh-VM-in-dockervols-Docker_CLH' based on the default values in the scripts.

 ## Create a Docker volume